voodzz/voodzz/README.md

 - 👋 Hi, I’m @voodzz
 - 👀 I’m interested in astronomy, F1, chess and music
-- 🌱 I’m currently learning Qt and Assembly
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ¯\_(ツ)_/¯
 - 📫 How to reach me: see the links in the bio
 - 😄 Pronouns: he/him